Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Introduction

-However, one coincidence might just be a coincidence.
-Another potential hint of a GeV-scale dark sector arises from the discrepancy between simulations \cite{Navarro:1995iw,Navarro:1996gj} and observations \cite{Flores:1994gz,Moore:1994yx,Moore:1999gc,Walker:2011zu,Tollerud:2014zha,deBlok:2001hbg,deBlok:2002vgq,Simon:2004sr,Gentile:2004tb,Newman:2012nv,Newman:2012nw} from small-scale structure, the well-known core-cusp problem.
-Although the issue remains inconclusive due to the complexities of baryonic feedback \cite{Martizzi:2011aa,Governato:2012fa,Benitez-Llambay:2019wfi}, if real, it could provide additional information for the nature of dark matter.
+However, one coincidence may simply be accidental.
+An additional hint toward a GeV-scale dark sector comes from astronomy, the long-standing small-scale structure tensions known as the core–cusp problem.
+While the discrepancy between observations \cite{Flores:1994gz,Moore:1994yx,Moore:1999gc,Walker:2011zu,Tollerud:2014zha,deBlok:2001hbg,deBlok:2002vgq,Simon:2004sr,Gentile:2004tb,Newman:2012nv,Newman:2012nw} and numerical simulations \cite{Dubinski:1991bm,Navarro:1995iw,Navarro:1996gj} remains inconclusive due to the complexity of baryonic feedback processes \cite{Martizzi:2011aa,Governato:2012fa,Benitez-Llambay:2019wfi}, its solution—should it persist—could provide valuable insight into the microscopic nature of dark matter.

 Among the proposed solutions, self-interacting dark matter (SIDM) remains an attractive possibility \cite{Spergel:1999mh,Dave:2000ar}, supported by numerical simulations \cite{Vogelsberger:2012ku,Rocha:2012jg,Peter:2012jh,Elbert:2014bma}.
-To address the core–cusp problem, SIDM requires a cross section of $\sigma_D/m_D \sim 1 \text{ cm}^2/\text{g}$, which is comparable to the nucleon self-scattering cross section $\sigma_B/m_B \sim 12 \text{ cm}^2/\text{g}$.
-We refer to this similarity as the second coincidence.
-At high-velocity regime, small discrepancies observed at cluster scales \cite{Newman:2012nv,Newman:2012nw} suggest a nontrivial velocity dependence, characterized by $(m_D a_D)^{-1} = \mathcal{O}(100) \text{ km/s}$, where $a_D$ is the scattering length.
-A global fit \cite{Kaplinghat:2015aga} shows that the data favors a dark matter mass $m_D$ at the GeV scale along with $a_D^{-1}$ at the MeV scale.
+To alleviate the core–cusp problem, SIDM requires a self-interaction cross section $\sigma_D/m_D \sim 1~\mathrm{cm}^2/\mathrm{g}$, which is intriguingly comparable to the nucleon self-scattering cross section, $\sigma_B/m_B \sim 12~\mathrm{cm}^2/\mathrm{g}$.
+From naive dimensional analysis, both cross sections point toward the similar underlying mass scale of $\mathcal{O}(1)$ GeV.
+We refer to this resemblance as the second coincidence.